Radial Shockwave Therapy for Plantar Fasciitis and Foot Pain

 How Does Shockwave Therapy Work Exactly?

 Shockwave’s effect is based on the transduction of mechanical energy, transferred to cascade various biochemical processes in target tissues.
-Pressure, acoustic or sound waves over-stimulate pain transmission nerves, which can lead to a reduction in sensitivity and pain, enhances blood circulation, restores through revascularization, and accelerates healing processes letting the damaged tissues know to regenerate.
+Pressure, acoustic or sound waves over-stimulate pain transmission nerves, which can reduce sensitivity and pain, enhance blood circulation, restore through revascularization, and accelerate healing processes, letting the damaged tissues know to regenerate.

-What Does Shockwave Treat
+What Does Shockwave Treat?

-Chronic tendon, ligament, or fascia injuries don’t heal on their own.
-And, most people learn about shockwave therapy after experiencing chronic pain in the lower extremities by virtue of overuse, strain or inflammation on the plantar fascia ligament that connects the heel to the toes or plantar fasciitis.
+Chronic tendon, ligament or fascia injuries don’t typically heal independently.
+Most people learn about shockwave therapy after experiencing chronic pain in the lower extremities due to overuse, strain or inflammation on the plantar fascia ligament that connects the heel to the toes or plantar fasciitis.

 And why is that?
 A real “shockwave” travels faster than the speed of sound at more than 1,500 meters per second.
-But don’t get worried by the speed because the energy is safely delivered to a focal point where the blood vessel and soft tissue degeneration has occurred to speed the healing regenerative process.
+But don’t get worried by the speed because the energy is safely delivered to a focal point where the blood vessel and soft tissue degeneration have occurred to speed the healing regenerative process.

 Is There a Difference Between Shockwave and Ultrasound Therapy

-The non-invasive shockwave procedure actually dates back to the 1960s when the idea emerged to generate shockwaves extracorporeally and then transmit them into the body to disintegrate kidney stones and gallstones without damage to the surrounding tissue passed by the acoustic waves on their way to the target area.
-And since then, the waves of medical evidence that supports using shockwave as a modality in many medical disciplines and applications has increased in scope.
+The non-invasive shockwave treatment dates back to the 1960s when the idea emerged to generate shockwaves extracorporeally and then transmit them into the body to disintegrate kidney stones and gallstones without damage to the surrounding tissue passed by the acoustic waves on their way to the target area.
+Since then, the waves of medical evidence that support using shockwave as a modality in many medical disciplines and applications have increased in scope.

-However, within 2–4 hours after the treatment, they may experience some soreness in the treated area.
+However, within 2–4 hours after the session, you may experience some soreness in the treated area.
 This soreness has been reported as tolerable and not limiting.
-Minor bruising of the skin, swelling in the treated area, or redness may be other common side effects.
-But these typically disappear or resolve within a few days following a treatment.
-But unlike surgery, there is no anaesthesia or pain medications given during the therapy session so come as you are.
+Minor skin bruising, swelling in the treated area, or redness may be other common side effects.
+But these typically disappear or resolve within a few days.
+But unlike surgery, no anaesthesia or pain medications are given during the session, so come as you are.